FSD 69 - Calculation of allowances

 (c) on designation of a dependant, pursuant to FSD 2.01(j)(iii), providing the details involved, and

 (d) on exercise of deputy head discretion to continue payment of the foreign service premium during the temporary absence of a dependant under FSD 56.09(b).

-70.03 Departments and agencies are also required to keep records of each case of Special Short-Term Separation Assistance for Spouses or Common-law Partners (FSD 17) and to submit them to DFAIT on an annual basis.
+70.03 Departments and agencies are also required to keep records of each case authorized under the following directives and to submit them to the appropriate foreign service interdepartmental co-ordinating committee on either a bi-annual or annual basis as identified in each of these directives:

 Reports required under this directive should be submitted to: